 The Karnofsky Performance Scale Index is an assessment tool for functional impairment.

-Karfnofsky performance scale can be used to compare effectiveness of different therapies and to assess the prognosis in individual patients.
+Karfnofsky performance scale can be used to compare the effectiveness of different therapies and to assess the prognosis in individual patients.

-Lower the the Karnofsky score, the worse the likelihood of survival.
+Lower the Karnofsky score, the worse the likelihood of survival.
 Lower Karnofsky score indicates a severe disease.

 The scale is frequently used in hospice and in cancer patients.

 The Karnofsky Performance Score (KPS) ranking runs from 100 to 0, where 100 is “perfect” health and 0 is death.

 This scoring system is named after Dr. David A. Karnofsky.

 The primary purpose of its development was to allow physicians to evaluate a patient’s ability to survive chemotherapy for cancer.

 David A. Karnofsky, MD, (d.
 1969) was an oncologist at Sloan-Kettering Institute for Cancer Research.
 He specialized in cancer chemotherapy and affiliated with the division of experimental chemotherapy.

 A higher score indicates a better functional status.
 Typically, someone who is better able to walk and care for themselves has a better prognosis.